 Chantay is a long time nature lover and always enjoyed exploring nature, from examining ant hills and climbing front yard trees with the neighbors to catching “lightening bugs” in the dark after playing hide-and-go-seek.
 Thanks to experiences like these, her life is rich and brilliant.
 From hiking Los Penasquitos, the Linville Falls trails and Lake Waccamaw, skiing Sugar, kayaking the intracoastal, Cape and Brunswick River to trail running the outskirts of Wilmington and Carolina Beach State Park, she loves them all.
 After her first paddle in Greenfield Lake, she went directly to the Cape Fear River Watch website posted at the lake house and subscribed to receive volunteer opportunities in order to give back to the great outdoors in some capacity.
-More than a year later she was volunteering for Striper Fest ’13, becoming a member and serving on the Education Committee.
-As she reflects on the past year, one of her favorite moments was painting children’s faces at the Brunswick WaterFest.
-Smiling at the little brunette, she asked if she wanted a turtle, fish, snake or bubbles?
-She looked up at me and said, “a ladybug”.
+More than a year later she was volunteering for Striper Fest ’13, becoming a board member and serving on the Education Committee.

 Julia has been a resident of Wilmington since 1988.
 In 1994 she earned a MS degree in geology (emphasis on coastal processes).
 She works for CZR Incorporated, as an environmental consultant to industry, municipalities, and property owners.
 As a Senior Environmental Scientist at the Wilmington office of CZR, she navigates clients through state and federal permits pertaining to wetlands/streams/buffers/protected species, evaluates land for suitable wetland and stream mitigation potential, prepares state and federal documentation of impacts to natural resources, and coordinates with permitting agency representatives.
 Julia joined the board in 2008.